 Stephen J. Bishop has been a member of the RS Growth team since 1996 and has been with the Adviser since 2016.
-Mr. Bishop has been a co-portfolio manager and analyst of Victory RS Science and Technology Fund (including its predecessor fund) since 2001, Victory RS Small Cap Growth Fund and Victory RS Select Growth Fund (including their predecessor funds) since 2007, Victory RS Mid Cap Growth Fund (including its predecessor fund) since 2008, Victory RS Small Cap Equity Fund and Victory RS Growth Fund (including their predecessor funds) since 2009.
+Mr. Bishop has been a co-portfolio manager and analyst of Victory RS Mid Cap Growth Fund (including its predecessor fund) since 2008, Victory RS Small Cap Equity Fund (including its predecessor fund) since 2009.
 From 1996 to 2016, Mr. Bishop was a research analyst primarily covering the technology sector with RS Investment Management Co.
 LLC, which was acquired by the Adviser in 2016.
 Prior to joining RS Investments, he worked as an analyst in the corporate finance department of Dean Witter Reynolds, Inc., for two years.

 Melissa Chadwick-Dunn has been a member of the RS Growth team since 2001.
-She has been a co-portfolio manager and analyst of Victory RS Small Cap Growth Fund and Victory RS Select Growth Fund (including their predecessor funds) since 2007, Victory RS Mid Cap Growth Fund (including its predecessor fund) since 2008, Victory RS Small Cap Equity Fund (including its predecessor fund) since 2009, and Victory RS Growth Fund since 2009.
+She has been a co-portfolio manager and analyst of Victory RS Mid Cap Growth Fund (including its predecessor fund) since 2008 and Victory RS Small Cap Equity Fund (including its predecessor fund) since 2009.
 From 2001 to 2016, she was an investment professional with RS Investment Management Co.
-LLC, which was acquired by the

-Adviser in 2016.
+LLC, which was acquired by the Adviser in 2016.
 Before joining RS Investments, she was an equity analyst at Putnam Investments for two years, covering international small-cap stocks.
 Prior to that, she spent four years in investment banking, working on corporate finance and mergers-and-acquisition transactions for Lehman Brothers and McDaniels S.A.

-Christopher W. Clark has been a co-portfolio manager of Victory RS Small Cap Growth Fund, Victory RS Select Growth Fund, Victory RS Mid Cap Growth Fund, Victory RS Growth Fund, and Victory RS Small Cap Equity Fund (including their predecessor funds) since 2014 and the RS Science and Technology Fund since 2016.
+Christopher W. Clark has been a co-portfolio manager of Victory RS Mid Cap Growth Fund and Victory RS Small Cap Equity Fund (including their predecessor funds) since 2014.
 From 2007 to 2016, he was an analyst with RS Investment Management Co.
 LLC, which was acquired by the Adviser in 2016.
 Before joining RS Investments, he was a research associate at TIAA-CREF for three years, where he focused on global portfolio management and the health care sector.
 Prior to that, he was a research assistant at Dresdner RCM Global Investors for three years.
 Mr. Clark is a CFA charterholder.

-Paul Leung has been a co-portfolio manager of Victory RS Science and Technology Fund since 2016 and a co-portfolio manager of Victory RS Small Cap Growth Fund, Victory RS Select Growth Fund, Victory RS Mid Cap Growth Fund, Victory RS Growth Fund, and Victory RS Small Cap Equity Fund since May 2018.
+Paul Leung has been a co-portfolio manager of Victory RS Mid Cap Growth Fund and Victory RS Small Cap Equity Fund since May 2018.
 Mr Leung has been an analyst with the RS Growth team since 2012.
 Mr. Leung joined the Adviser in 2016 in connection with the Adviser's acquisition of RS Investments.
 Prior to that, he worked as a senior investment analyst at Ashfield Capital Partners where he focused on the technology sector.
 Previously, he held research and financial analyst positions at Sterling Johnston Capital Management, from 2002 to 2010, and Citigroup, from 1999 to 2001.
 Mr. Leung is a CFA charterholder.

-D. Scott Tracy is the Chief Investment Officer of the RS Growth team and has been a co-portfolio manager and analyst of Victory RS Small Cap Growth Fund and Victory RS Select Growth Fund (including their predecessor funds) since 2007, Victory RS Mid Cap Growth Fund (including its predecessor fund) since 2008, and Victory RS Small Cap Equity Fund and Victory RS Growth Fund(including their predecessor funds) since 2009.
+D. Scott Tracy is the Chief Investment Officer of the RS Growth team and has been a co-portfolio manager and analyst of Victory RS Mid Cap Growth Fund (including its predecessor fund) since 2008, and Victory RS Small Cap Equity Fund (including its predecessor fund) since 2009.
 From 2001 to 2016, he was with RS Investment Management Co.
 LLC, which was acquired by the Adviser in 2016.
 Before joining RS Investments, he spent three years at Shoreline Investment Management, the in-house asset management arm of Hewlett-Packard, where his research focus included technology and industrial companies.
 He has also served as an equity analyst at Montgomery Securities.
 Mr. Tracy is a CFA charterholder.